Top Things to Do in Xian

-Some of the Cave Dwellings in Xi’an are located in the villages not far from the old highways between Baqiao District and Lintong District on your trip to Terracotta Army.
+Some of the Cave Dwellings in Xi’an are located in villages not far from the old highways between Baqiao District and Lintong District on your trip to Terracotta Army.
 Plan a mysterious trip to these caves with an English-speaking guide and get a detailed introduction to its historical background and highlights.
-Here, you could have a deeply experience of local rural lifestyle and living conditions of most farmers in Northwest China.
+Here, you could have a deep experience of the local rural lifestyle and living conditions of most farmers in Northwest China.

 9. Practise Tai Chi in the Early Morning at Small Wild Goose Pagoda

 A part of the Buddhist architectural heritage of the Tang Dynasty, the Small Wild Goose Pagoda is a great destination to settle your nerves thanks to its peaceful and tranquil environment.